increase24/fatigue-sensitivity-USEMG/ReadMe.md

 This is an official implementation of [Fatigue-sensitivity Comparison of sEMG and A-mode Ultrasound based Hand Gesture Recognition](https://ieeexplore.ieee.org/document/9585400).

+To do list:
+  * [ ] Machine learning algorithms to classify the gestures
+  * [ ] Quantitative indexes to analyze the feature space

 ## Environment
-The code is developed using python 3.7 on Ubuntu 20.04.
+The code is developed using Matlab 2017b and python 3.7.
 NVIDIA GPU is needed.

 ## Data preparing
 The complete hybrid sEMG/AUS dataset is not released now.
 We apply collected sEMG/AUS data of one subject for code testing, which can be downloaded from: